DRF Luftrettung

 The DRF Luftrettung (formerly Deutsche Rettungsflugwacht e.V.) is part of the German emergency medical services as a branch of the air medical services.
 The DRF Luftrettung and its subsidiaries operate in Germany, Austria, and Liechtenstein.
-The organization's headquarters are in Filderstadt.
+The organization's headquarter is in Filderstadt.
+The DRF Luftrettung is Germany's second largest non-commercial air medical organization after the ADAC Luftrettung.

 History

-The accidental death of a young boy, Björn Steiger, on May 3, 1969, revealed an availability gap in rapid emergency medical care.
+The accidental death of a young boy, Björn Steiger, on 3 May 1969, revealed an availability gap in rapid emergency medical care.
 His parents, Ute and Siegfried Steiger, then founded the rescue service foundation Björn Steiger e.V. (today Björn Steiger Foundation).

 After presentations by Siegfried Steiger at the individual police stations in the operational radius around Mainz, the Björn Steiger Foundation started the first, six-week pilot test in cooperation with the German Red Cross (General Secretariat Bonn).
 Under the medical direction of Rudolf Frey (University of Mainz), a fully equipped rescue helicopter of the type Alouette 3 was in operation.
-On September 6, 1972, the "Deutsche Rettungsflugwacht German Air-Rescue e.V." (abbreviated: DRF) was founded as the first civilian air rescue organization in Germany.
+On 6 September 1972 the "Deutsche Rettungsflugwacht German Air-Rescue e.V." (abbreviated: DRF) was founded as the first civilian air rescue organization in Germany.

 The DRF was financed and built up by the Björn Steiger Foundation, which also supported the DRF in terms of content.
 For this reason, from 1972 to 2008, the "Steiger Star" was part of the logo of the DRF, as well as the addition "An initiative of the Björn Steiger Foundation" attached on each rescue helicopter.
 In addition to Ute and Siegfried Steiger, the founding members of the DRF also included Fritz Bühler, founder of the Swiss Air-Rescue Service (today's REGA).
 Siegfried Steiger, as President of the Björn Steiger Foundation, became 1st Chairman of the DRF and Fritz Bühler, as President of REGA, became Vice Chairman of the DRF.
-On March 19, 1973, the first rescue mission of the DRF helicopter stationed in Stuttgart took place.
+On 19 March 1973 the first rescue mission of the DRF helicopter stationed in Stuttgart took place.